Child & Youth Participation

 Over the next four years, we will advocate to ensure:

-From the shadows of the Port Arthur tragedy in 1996, All Australian governments came together to strengthen our gun laws with a National Firearms Agreement.
-Since then, the Alannah & Madeline Foundation has continued to advocate for firearm safety.
+From the shadows of the Port Arthur tragedy in 1996, all Australian governments came together to strengthen our gun laws with the National Firearms Agreement.
+The Foundation continues to advocate to keep our firearm laws responsible, safe and strong.

-We advocate for the rights of children and young people to be upheld online and offline, including by governments and digital platforms, and for optimal safety standards to be built into all digital spaces and devices.
+The digital world has many positives, but it was not designed to be safe and age-appropriate for children and young people.
+We advocate to governments and digital platforms for optimal safety standards to be built into all digital spaces and devices.

 The criminal justice system, set up to deal with adult offenders, has struggled to respond to the needs of children.
 We advocate for children's rights as victims of crime.